-- 17. Sustainable development depends on systemic, comprehensive, and integrated investments in populations to ensure that they can achieve their capabilities and contribute fully to development.
-These include, inter alia, the fulfillment of dignity, equality and human rights including sexual and reproductive health and rights; universal access to quality education, decent work, and lifelong good health; security of place; accountable systems of governance based on transparent national data; and resilience in the face of environmental and other humanitarian threats. - 18.
-Despite the appeal of UN Secretary-General for a global ceasefire amid the COVID-19 pandemic, armed conflicts with their associated group-targeted violence and violations of basic human rights continue to present significant challenges to peaceful progress.
-Everywhere in the world, women are among the first victims of crisis, conflicts and rights violations.
-Setbacks are being seen in the achievement of progress towards gender equality and the empowerment of all women and girls.
-Many women and girls experience multiple and intersecting forms of discrimination, vulnerability, marginalization and violence throughout their lifetimes.
-This is now on the rise amid a climate of global uncertainty. - 19.
-Within the context of crime prevention and criminal justice, the principle of leaving no one behind translates into addressing the nexus between social vulnerabilities and crime.
-These social vulnerabilities are defined by strong gender, age and income-specific patterns in certain types of crimes and offences. - 20.
-While advances in information and communications technologies have provided significant economic and social advantages to countries, communities and children, fuelling economic development and encouraging interconnectedness through the sharing of ideas and experiences, such advances have also wrought an unprecedented explosion of cybercrime.
+- 17. Sustainable development depends on systemic, comprehensive and integrated investment in populations to ensure that they can achieve their capabilities and contribute fully to development.
+These include, fulfilment of dignity, equality and human rights, including sexual and reproductive health and rights; universal access to good-quality education, decent work and lifelong good health; security of place; accountable systems of governance based on transparent national data; and resilience in the face of environmental and other humanitarian threats. - 18.
+Despite the appeal of the Secretary-General for a global ceasefire amid the COVID-19 pandemic, armed conflicts and group-targeted violence associated with them, and violations of basic human rights continue to present significant challenges to peaceful progress.
+Women worldwide are among the first victims of crises, conflicts and rights violations.
+There are setbacks in the achievement of progress towards gender equality and the empowerment of women and girls.
+Many women and girls experience multiple and intersecting forms of discrimination, vulnerability,

+- marginalization and violence throughout their lifetimes.
+These forms of discrimination are now on the rise amid a climate of global uncertainty. - 19.
+In the context of crime prevention and criminal justice, the principle of leaving no one behind translates into addressing the nexus between social vulnerability and crime.
+Patterns of social vulnerability are defined by gender, age and income in relation to certain types of crimes and offences. - 20.
+While advances in information and communications technologies have provided significant economic and social advantages to countries, communities and children, thereby fuelling economic development and encouraging interconnectedness through the sharing of ideas and experiences, such advances have also wrought an unprecedented explosion of cybercrime.
 Opportunities for human trafficking and the production and distribution of material that violates the integrity and rights of women and children, irrespective of their physical location or nationality, is an emerging threat.
 The complex nature of crimes committed in the borderless realm of cyberspace is also compounded by the increasing involvement of organized crime groups. - 21.
-Furthermore, corruption and lack of access to independent and efficient judicial systems have a major negative impact on economic growth, as both are essential for the prevalence of the rule of law.
-Corruption is not only undermining democratic institutions, but is also slowing economic development and contributes to governmental instability.
+Furthermore, corruption and lack of access to independent and efficient judicial systems have a major negative impact on economic growth, as justice is essential for the rule of law to prevail.
+Corruption not only undermines democratic institutions, but also slows economic development and contributes to governmental instability.